justinfarrelldev/open-ctp-server/TOOLING.md

 # Tooling

 There are many tools which are used within this project.
-This document seeks to de-mystify many of the tools that are used (or which will be used) during this process.
+This document seeks to de-mystify the tools which are used (or which will be used).

 ## gRPC